 (Deputy Director of the Dep. of European Cooperation, MFA, RF)

-(Professor of Social and Economic Geography, Moscow State University) See Presentation
+(Professor of Social and Economic Geography, Moscow State University)

-(Senior economist, Vienna Institute for International Economic Studies, The International Institute for Applied Systems Analysis) See Presentation
+(Senior economist, Vienna Institute for International Economic Studies, The International Institute for Applied Systems Analysis)

 (Professor at the Faculty of Social Sciences, School of Political Science HSE)